 In this podcast, I speak to world-renown, Jesse Liberty, about developing on the Apple Watch platform and Swift.

-Pray Watch provides the Islamic prayer times in an elegant, modern interface.
-It displays on a single screen with all prayer times right in front of you on the iPhone, Apple Watch, and Today Widget.
-Several features of the devices has been incorporated into the phone and watch apps: geolocation, compass calibration, today widget in notification […]
+Pray Watch is a popular, 5-star app that provides the Islamic prayer times in an elegant, modern interface.
+It is completely localized and displays on a single screen with all prayer times right in front of you on the iPhone, Apple Watch, iPad, and Today Widget.

 One of the limitations of WatchKit is being able to schedule notifications.
 This must be done in the iOS target since the notifications architecture resides in the iPhone, not the Apple Watch.
 In this post, I would like to show you to get around this and get WatchKit to schedule notifications on the iPhone.